 A rise of 1.6%, below the rate of inflation and thus a cut in real terms!
 Such 'discipline in pay' would cause red revolution if it were to be imposed on the hedge fund managers and the futures traders and the manipulators of derivatives and the sub-prime mortgage lenders and the SIV-lite restructurers and all the other mysterious money-magicians on whose industriousness our prosperity — or at any rate their prosperity — nowadays seems to depend.

-Meanwhile, in another part of the forest, our Labour government — our Labour government — grossly overloads our prisons, which are bursting at the barbed wire with people suffering from mental illness and drug addiction who plainly ought not to be there at all; persists in trying to solve this problem by building more and more prisons, instead of removing those prisoners who shouldn't and needn't have been jailed in the first place; places huge strains on prison staff and thus effectively torpedoes programmes designed to rehabilitate prisoners and so to reduce the horrendous rate of re-offending after release, in consequence actually aggravating the risk to the general public — and then has the gall to impose a pay cut on the prison officers who, along with the prisoners themselves, are paying the price of government cowardice in the face of the reactionary tabloids.
+Meanwhile, in another part of the forest, our Labour government — our Labour government — grossly overloads our prisons, which are bursting at the barbed wire with people suffering from mental illness and drug addiction who plainly ought not to be there at all; persists in trying to solve this problem by building more and more prisons, instead of removing those prisoners who shouldn't and needn't have been jailed in the first place; places huge strains on prison staff and thus effectively getting the best christian drug-alcohol rehab centers designed to rehabilitate prisoners and so to reduce the horrendous rate of re-offending after release, in consequence actually aggravating the risk to the general public — and then has the gall to impose a pay cut on the prison officers who, along with the prisoners themselves, are paying the price of government cowardice in the face of the reactionary tabloids.
 What a disgusting spectacle.

 PS: Can this be the same Jack Straw who was Foreign & Commonwealth Secretary at the time of the US-UK attack on Iraq, and in that capacity received the advice of his own departmental lawyers that the attack would be illegal and indeed would constitute an act of aggression — advice which the then prime minister later claimed he had never seen?
 And when that legal advice was ignored and the aggression went ahead, did the then Foreign & Commonwealth Secretary resign in protest at the humiliation of his own once-great department?
 It's funny, I seem to have forgotten him doing that.
 Anyway, it makes him especially well qualified to scold the prison officers for their "illegal action" — in holding a one-day strike.